Energy resources

 There is no case for building more nuclear power stations, because mining production of the higher grade ores is insufficient to support more than half of the existing reactors and if recourse had to be made to the lower grade ores, as is suggested by the industry to make up for the deficit, then over their life cycles they would consume more energy than they could contribute and release an equivalent amount of CO2 to that from a gas-fired station of the same output or more.
 They will simply add to the legacy of de-commissioning and waste handling, demanding an energy expenditure when energy will be at a premium.

 The substitution by nuclear power of the primary energy derived from the combustion of fossil fuels needs special scrutiny, because in its use the electrical energy generated is not directly usable on road or air transport and although it can be applied to rail or tramways with fixed conductors, it would have to be used for electrolysis for the production of hydrogen and for its compression or liquefaction.
-Assuming that around 40% of the energy produced would be used for motive power and taking into account the conversion energy needed, the present global primary energy of 440 EJ would require electrical generation of 700 EJ.

 Moreover, nuclear power stations present a deadly target for terrorist attack with potentially unimaginable contamination consequences.
 The high costs of building nuclear power stations are likely to rise with demands for increased security, requiring a greater construction energy input.
 To augment the supply of uranium ores, part of the current inventory of the plutonium created as a by-product of nuclear reaction is to be processed at Sellafield as reactor fuel (MOX), though the proportion of fuel obtained is less than 5% of the total required.
 As the most poisonous substance known to man, the handling of plutonium requires extraordinary care and the use of it is controversial.